Russell Boyd

-Boyd also had won an Academy Award for Best Cinematography in 2003 for Master and Commander: The Far Side of the World.
+In 2003, Boyd won the Academy Award for Best Cinematography for Master and Commander: The Far Side of the World.

 Early life

 Born into a rural Victorian family, he spent his early years on a small farm near Geelong, where his father worked as a wool classer.

 Career

 Boyd started his professional career at Cinesound in Melbourne as a general assistant.
 Seeking broader opportunities, he moved to Sydney in the mid-1960s, where he worked on documentaries and commercials at Supreme Studios.

-Boyd's breakthrough into feature films came in 1973 with Between Wars, directed by Michael Thornhill, which earned him the Australian Cinematographers Society (ACS) Milli Award for Australian Cinematographer of the Year.
+In 1974, Boyd made his breakthrough with Between Wars, earning him the Australian Cinematographers Society (ACS) Milli Award for Cinematographer of the Year.

 Australian New Wave and collaboration with Peter Weir

-Boyd played a pivotal role in the Australian New Wave cinema movement of the 1970s, which revitalized the country's film industry.
+Boyd played a pivotal role in the Australian New Wave cinema movement of the 1970s, which revitalised the country's film industry.
 His collaboration with director Peter Weir began in 1975 with Picnic at Hanging Rock, a film that is widely credited with putting Australian cinema on the world map.
 His work on the film also earned Boyd a BAFTA Award for Best Cinematography.

-Boyd would later work on five other movies with Weir, like The Last Wave (1977), Gallipoli (1981), The Year of Living Dangerously (1982), Master and Commander: The Far Side of the World (2003), and The Way Back (2010).
+He would later work on five other movies with Weir: The Last Wave (1977), Gallipoli (1981), The Year of Living Dangerously (1982), Master and Commander: The Far Side of the World (2003), and The Way Back (2010).